 The Committee is paid on a daily rate as determined by the Remuneration Tribunal.
 Committee members are only paid for the hours of attendance at meetings.
-The Committee utilises video conferencing facilities for meetings and is provided with support from a part time secretariat in the Department of the Environment and Energy.
-This secretariat moved to the Department of Industry, Science, Energy and Resources on 1 February 2020.
+The Committee utilises video conferencing facilities for meetings and is provided with support from a part time secretariat in the Department of Industry, Science, Energy and Resources.

-Total costs for the Committee for 2019 were \$12,390.16.
+Total costs for the Committee for 2020 were \$16,691.47.